CrazyCrud/ocr-with-keras/README.rst

 Description
 ===========

-You can download the CVL-Database [here](https://cvl.tuwien.ac.at/research/cvl-databases/icdar2013-handwritten-digit-and-digit-string-recognition-competition/).
+You can download the CVL-Dataset here: https://cvl.tuwien.ac.at/research/cvl-databases/icdar2013-handwritten-digit-and-digit-string-recognition-competition/

-Unpack the images in _/handwritten_text_recognition/assets/cvl_dataset_
+Unpack the images in */handwritten_text_recognition/assets/cvl_dataset*

 No layout segmentation is down in this project...